Google cannot escape location privacy lawsuit in Arizona, judge rules

 Prosecutors and Google have sparred over whether users realized they needed to disable both settings to keep Google from following their physical movements.

-Arizona prosecutors also had sought an early judgment in their favor, but the judge last year ruled that many factual issues had to be resolved and rejected its bid.
+Arizona prosecutors also had sought an early judgment in their favor, but the judge last year rejected its bid.

-Under Judge Timothy Thomason's latest ruling, the state can proceed with claims that Google may have engaged in deceptive practices in failing to disclose its location tracking capabilities to phone buyers and app users.
-But he rejected a third argument that Google deceives users by taking location data to help sell ads.

-The Federal Court in Australia last April found in a similar case that Google had misled consumers.
+The Federal Court in Australia in April found in a similar case that Google had misled consumers.
 Penalties are yet to be determined.

 ((paresh.dave@thomsonreuters.com; 415-565-1302;))